mhowlett/Nhiredis/README.md

 Compared to ServiceStack.Redis, Nhiredis is about 15% faster according to a simple locally run get-set-delete benchmark.

 **Booksleeve** - I haven't looked at this library in detail, but on the surface it does look good.
-Like ServiceStack.Redis, this library provides separate C# functions for each Redis command, and again these aren't the same as the actual redis commands, but the choice of names seems to be better.
+Like ServiceStack.Redis, it provides separate C# functions for each Redis command, and again these aren't the same as the actual redis commands, but the choice of names seems to be better.
 Also, Booksleeve makes use of C# 4/5 features, so if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.
-The real selling point of Booksleeve is fire-and-forget functionality - something I'll more than add to Nhiredis.
+A real selling point of Booksleeve is the speed associated with the fire-and-forget functionality - something I'll more than likely add to Nhiredis.

-The performance results posted here: http://marcgravell.blogspot.com/2011/04/async-redis-await-booksleeve.html and the (simplistic) benchmark results comparing Nhiredis and ServiceStack.Redis suggest Nhiredis is probably as fast, or even a little faster than Booksleeve for the blocking case.
+The performance results posted here: http://marcgravell.blogspot.com/2011/04/async-redis-await-booksleeve.html and the (simplistic) benchmark results I produced comparing Nhiredis and ServiceStack.Redis suggest Nhiredis is probably just as fast, or even a little faster than Booksleeve for the blocking case, assuming redis-sharp has similar performance to ServiceStack.Redis (which is derived from redis-sharp).

 ## Example